-The use of biochar as feed additive may have positive effect in animal health.
+The use of biochar as an animal feed additive may have positive effect in animal health.

 Biochar (Activated Charcoal) has been used to treat digestive disorder in animals for several thousand years.
 Cato the Elder (234–149 BC) mentioned in his classic On Agriculture: “If you have reason to fear sickness, give the oxen before they get sick “3 pieces of charcoal”.

 At the end of 19th to beginning of the 20th century, charcoal was increasingly used on a regular base to increase animal performance and health.
 Later during the last century, veterinarian research focused on activated charcoal trials mostly in the form of time-restricted medications against intoxication and bacteriological as well as viral diseases.

 Only since about 2010 has biochar increasingly been used as regular feed additive in animal farming, usually mixed with standard feed at approximately 1% of the daily feed intake.
 Feeding biochar to various animal groups showed positive (but not always significant) eﬀects on parameters such as toxin adsorption, digestion, blood values, feed-use efficiency, cell numbers in milk and livestock weight gain.
 The latter may result from the pH-increasing eﬀect of various Biochars since these are mostly alkaline in nature.

 Preventing greenhouse gasses (GHGs) emissions in livestock farming

 While chicken, pigs, fish and other omnivore animals provoke GHG emissions (mainly CH4, N2O; and NH3) when their liquid and solid excretions decompose anaerobically, ruminants cause direct methane emissions through ﬂatulence and burps (eructation).
 In-vitro studies revealed significant methane reductions of 10 to 12.7% when biochar was fed at rates between 0.5 and 1%.